 The “Wesley Ringers” practice and perform using a 5-octave range set of Schulmerich™ handbells.
 Handchimes for the “Amazing Graces” are from Malmark™.

 The Music Suite at FUMC features a choral rehearsal room, men’s and ladies’ robing rooms, the music library, the music office, the handbells rehearsal room, a multipurpose (meeting/rehearsal) room, and equipment storage facilities.
 Our choral rehearsal room, with built-in seated risers and Wenger™ seating, is equipped with both an upright and a baby grand piano, allowing for the best use of our Chancel Choir accompanists (organ and piano) during weekly rehearsals.
 The room also is equipped with an audio recording and playback system.
-Chancel Choir and Music Factory meet in the choral rehearsal room, while Wesley Ringers and Amazing Graces meet in the handbells room.
+Chancel Choir meets in the choral rehearsal room, while Wesley Ringers and Amazing Graces meet in the handbells room.

 Our bell tower is home to a ChimeMaster Model Six-SS™ system.